ruby/www.ruby-lang.org/zh_cn/community/ruby-core/index.md

          $ svn diff > ruby-changes.patch

-4. Email your patch to the [Ruby-Core mailing list](/en/community/mailing-lists/) with a CHANGELOG entry describing the patch.
+4. Email your patch to the [Ruby-Core mailing list](/en/community/mailing-lists/) with a ChangeLog entry describing the patch.
 5. If there are no issues raised about the patch, committers will be given the approval to apply it.